Dot Schwarz tells us which Parrot species live well together.

 If you’re considering accepting a Parrot with behavioural problems, you need to pause – be sure that you have the patience and time to re-establish trust in a bird that has been misunderstood.
 You may be offered a rescue or a Parrot needing a new home who isn’t the same species as your current bird.

-Suitable accommodation for more than one bird
+Choose suitable accommodation for more than one bird

 Parrots unknown to one another cannot share the same cage.
 It will almost certainly result in conflict, and at the very least, a sense of panic will ensue – stressful to both birds.